Planning a trip to London and working on your must-see list? The Tower of London deserves a spot on your list!

 All those magnificent royal jewels must be stored and guarded somewhere incredibly safe.
 After all, the Crown Jewels have never been successfully stolen.
 Melted down after the Civil War, sure, but never stolen!

-See the monarchy’s truly stunning array of jewels, crowns, scepters, and other accessories.
-See the coronation crown up close.
+See the monarchy’s truly stunning array of jewels, crowns, scepters, and other accessories, as well as the coronation crown up close.

 Ever seen a diamond the size of an egg?
 The largest cut white diamond in the world is the Cullinan I diamond in the Sovereign’s Scepter, and it’s on display here.